google/starthinker/tutorials/Bulkdozer/Create_simple_campaign_from_scratch.md

 Once the process completes successfully, go to your campaign in Campaign manager and verify the event tags applied to the ads under the placement you've configured with the profile.

+## Sanity check:

+After completing the above steps you will have a customized Google sheet representing the “Feed” and have a Bulkdozer instance deployed.
+This section will help you to determine whether all components are accessible and that the tool has been successfully deployed.

+Open your copy of the “Feed”.
+At this stage we will check connectivity with CM and perform the authentication process.

 ## Expected Result